 To attend the celebration, families should register by early April 2019.
-Tickets will be generated through the registration form and families will be assigned seating on a first-come, first-served basis to one of the Baccalaureate viewing venues.
+Tickets can be reserved through the registration form and families will be given seating in Bomberger Auditorium on a first-come, first-serve basis.
+There will be a simulcast location in Olin Auditorium.

 Seating for Disabled Guests

 There is VERY LIMITED seating for guests who require special accommodations in Bomberger, but there is ample, comfortable seating available for all guests in auxiliary viewing locations.
-Guests with mobility issues or those who require special accommodations must email Taylor Manferdini to reserve seats for the ceremony.
+Guests with mobility issues or those who require special accommodations must email Tessa Narins to reserve seats for the ceremony.
 Again, only a limited number of seats will be available in Bomberger for a disabled guest and one companion.